Resume

 • Location

-• A bullet point describing what you learned (optional)
+• 1–2 bullet points describing what you learned or accomplished (optional)

 Publications